eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 This also opens the opportunity to recommend related products for their next purchase.

-Pro tip: This is where you can also ask for UGC which you can include in various other elements of your eCommerce marketing strategy.
+Pro tip: This marketing tactic helps you ask for UGC, which you can include in various other elements of your eCommerce marketing strategy.

 As opposed to ads that charge for every impression, pay-per-click only charges when someone clicks on your ad.